Man holding tablet computer horizontally with tax and other financial graphics projected above it

 However, they may need to comply with MTD if they have other sources of qualifying income (self-employment or property income outside the partnership).
 For individuals who have qualifying income outside the partnershiptheir partnership income is ignored when looking at the income thresholds for MTD.

 Partners whose non-partnership qualifying income is above the relevant MTD threshold will not need to include their partnership income in their quarterly updates.
-Instead, they will report their share of partnership profits/losses as part of the year-end digital tax return process, along with other non-MTD sources of income, such as employment income, dividends, interest, pensions etc.
+Instead, they will report their share of partnership profits/losses as part of the process of preparing their MTD tax return, along with other non-MTD sources of income, such as employment income, dividends, interest, pensions etc.

 Basis Period Reform